MMcClure11/sightings-client/NOTES.md

   - [] login controlled form in redux
   - [] sightings controlled form in redux ?? maybe, might be difficult with edit also
   - [] take sightings out of users serializer and iterate on front end to find current_user's sightings for showing their profile page (sending way too much info currently)
+  - [] refactor commentForm to reuse in modal for edit
+  - [] controlled form for commentForm to redux

 # CSS:
   - [X] pick and